Guangzhou Guangdong, China Travel Guide

 For basic Mandarin, apps like Duolingo or HelloChinese are useful.
 For Cantonese, search for specific online workshops or apps.

 Set up WeChat Pay and Alipay with your international credit card.
-Most transactions are cashless in China.
+Most transactions are cashless inside China.

-Get a local SIM card or rely on reliable Wi-Fi for maps and talking to people apps.
-This connectivity becomes tool for an easy trip.
+Get a local SIM card or rely on reliable Wi-Fi for navigation and communication apps.
+This connectivity turns into a instrument for a straightforward trip.